fbpx

 A Guide to Amish Weddings in Lancaster County

-Marriage in the Amish community is seen as a passage into adulthood.
-To get married in the Amish community, members must be baptized in the church.
-Outsiders, non-Amish, or ‘English’, as they call the rest of the world, are not permitted to marry within the Amish community.
+Before we get started, it’s important to note that in the Amish community, members must be baptized in the church to get married.
+Outsiders, or ‘English’ as the Amish refer to non-Amish people, are not permitted to marry within the community.

 True or False: Amish marriages are arranged.